matthewlehew/build25labmanual/labmanual.md

 > - Computer use tools cannot be built until eng finishes allowlisting the environments
 > - Emails from the flow that's sending the invoices for testing are being bounced back.
 This is because it's a trial tenant, there's an open ticket with MS Support to get this resolved.
 Plan B is to have participants manually email the invoice to themselves.
 > - AIB actions in agent flows are currently failing, there is an ICM on this and it should be resolved quickly
-> - The ability to create agent flows directly from the agent is expected to be live on Sunday per Heather.
-Instructions will be edited to accommodate this new flow, and that is when screenshots will be added to instructions.
 > - Please ping matthewlehew with any issues encountered during testing.

 # Extend agents everywhere: Agent flows and computer use tools in Copilot Studio